 2. Chemicals – To produce solar-grade silicon, semi-conductor processing typically involves hazardous chemicals.
 Depending on the solar panel manufacturer and country of origin, these chemicals may or may not be disposed properly.
 Like every industry, there are companies leading by example, and others which cut corners to save cash.
 Not every company will dump chemicals, or won’t recycle their byproducts properly, but there are bad apples out there.

 3. Recycling – What happens when solar panels break or are decommissioned?
 Although solar panel recycling has not become a major issue yet, it will in the coming decades as solar panels need to be replaced.
-When solar panels break, it is possible they may leak chemicals which are sealed in a functional module.
-If solar panels are not disposed of properly, chemical leaking may be a more widespread issue.
-These issues are exacerbated in poorer countries that don’t have as robust of recycling infrastructure as North America or Europe.
+Currently, solar modules can be disposed of with other standard e-waste.
+Countries without robust e-waste disposal means are at a higher risk of recycling related issues.

 These are the major environmental concerns surrounding the PV industry.
 The fear is certainly cause for further investigation but may be unfounded according to the numbers.

 Recycling and disposal of solar panels is a key area of concern.
-There is a clear problem with only murky solutions on the horizon.
+There is a clear problem with solutions on the horizon.

-This is a blessing and a curse.
-Solar power is very effective at carbon mitigation, but the unintended waste is something that must be dealt with.
+Solar power is very effective at carbon mitigation.
+As with all technologies, the unintended waste or byproducts is something that must be dealt with.